ArdenB/CCRCexamples/WindowsLinux/setupguide.md

 # im a big fan of Monokai but each to their own.
 There are lots of options and they are all customisable
 ```

-included in this repo is a script by James Goldie.
+Included in this repo is a script by James Goldie.
 If you add its contents to the bashrc file its easy to create coloured prompt on any terminal.